Coronavirus Test FAQs

-- Hospitalized patients with COVID-19 symptoms
+- Hospitalized patients with COVID-19 symptoms.

-- People who work in health care facilities and group residences such as nursing homes
+- People who work in health care facilities and group residences such as nursing homes.

-- First responders (emergency medicine technicians, police officers, firefighters and others) who have COVID-19 symptoms
+- First responders (emergency medicine technicians, police officers, firefighters and others) who have COVID-19 symptoms.

-- People with COVID-19 symptoms who live in long-term care facilities or other group living settings, including prisons and shelters
+- People with COVID-19 symptoms who live in long-term care facilities or other group living settings, including prisons and shelters.

-Priority next goes to those who:
+The next level of priority goes to those who:

 - Have COVID-19 symptoms such as cough, fever or chills, shortness of breath or difficulty breathing, muscle or body aches, sore throat, new loss of taste or smell, diarrhea, headache, new fatigue, nausea or vomiting, or congestion or runny nose.

-- Are recommended for testing by their doctor or local health department for public health monitoring or other reasons
+- Are recommended for testing by their doctor or local health department for public health monitoring or other reasons.

 People Who Don’t Have COVID-19 Symptoms: